ayonli/jsext/README.md

 </script>
 ```

-Note: the ES module can be used Node.js and Deno as well.
+Note: the ES module can also be used in Deno.

 3. Include Bundle